 She said the scholars are being selected through an independent, transparent merit system and women, minorities, people with disabilities, and students from FATA, Balochistan, and all of Pakistan's provinces are strongly encouraged to apply.

 Rita said all disciplines are eligible, with the exception of the field of clinical medicine.

 She said applicants studying energy, water, and agricultural disciplines are strongly encouraged to apply.

-More information about this programme, as well as standardized testing and free educational advising services can be found on the USEFP website at
+More information about this programme, as well as standardized testing and free educational advising services can be found on the USEFP website at www.usefpakistan.org.